erykjj/mutextum/README.md

 1. In your vault's `.obsidian/plugins/` directory, make a directory (folder) called `mutextum`, if you don't already have one
 2. Download [main.js](https://github.com/erykjj/mutextum/releases/latest/download/main.js), [styles.css](https://github.com/erykjj/mutextum/releases/latest/download/styles.css) and [manifest.json](https://github.com/erykjj/mutextum/releases/latest/download/manifest.json) and put them in that directory (over-writing to update)
-3. If not already enabled, enable the plugin in Obsidian Settings → Community plugins
+3. If not already enabled, enable *mu/TEX/tum* in Obsidian Settings → Community plugins
 4. In **Settings → Files and links**, enable **Detect all file extensions** so supported documents appear in the File Explorer and can be right-clicked[^1]

 ---